bennettslin/yearlings_bobtail_app/accessibility-notes.md

         * Accessed song is selected song.

     * When Up and Down arrows are pressed:
-        * Accessed song is previous or next song.
+        * or song is previous or next song.

     * When "Enter" is pressed:
         * Select the accessed song.